-Recreational cannabis is rapidly changing in the US.
-As of 2018, 10 states and Washington, DC allow the recreational consumption of marijuana.
+Recreational cannabis is rapidly changing in the United States.
+As of November of 2020, 15 states and Washington, DC allow the recreational consumption of marijuana.
 What was once the pipe dream of casual consumers and devotees alike is becoming a reality faster than you can make a bad stoner joke, but every state is taking a different approach.
-Those differences can make knowing how, when, and where to light up difficult even when you make it to a safe state.
+Those differences in recreational marijuana laws can make knowing how, when, and where to light up difficult even when you make it to a safe state.

 Alaska was the third state to legalize recreational cannabis when the bill passed in 2014, and it’s had a relatively friendly relationship with weed for decades.
 In 1975, the state courts ruled that Alaska’s constitution allows private residents to possess up to four ounces in their homes.
 That ruling has been strengthened by a ballot measure, but Alaska’s rough terrain has made it hard to really get things going in towns accessible only by boat or plane, like Juneau, the capital.
 Dispensaries are common in Anchorage, yet few and far between when it comes to rural and hard-to-get-to towns.